 Bird Hikes–Bird hikes are offered at Seabourne Creek Nature Park during the Spring, Fall and Winter (October through May) on the first Wednesday of the month from 8am to 10am.
 Coastal Prairie Texas Master Naturalists Bob and Carol Schwartz are bird hike leaders along with Mark Scheuerman, an experienced birder well-known in this area.

 - Latest Plant List — Seabourne Creek Plant List -June 2018 (pdf)

 - Latest Insect and Spider List — Seabourne Creek Insect and Spider List – September 2018 (pdf)

 Kurt Bundy’s Log Entries 2009-2010 A History of Seabourne Creek Nature Park

 Seabourne Creek News Briefs

-Chapter President Karl Baumgartner orchestrates a park proposal in Rosenberg with great potential as a CPCTMN Chapter Project.
-In addition to the attached Editorial Page item, the Fort Bend Herald also ran a front page article about the proposed park improvements by Don Munsch on 25 June.
+In 2009, then Chapter President Karl Baumgartner orchestrated a park proposal in Rosenberg with great potential as a TMNCPC Project.
+In addition to the attached Editorial Page item, the Fort Bend Herald also ran a front page article about the proposed park improvements by Don Munsch on 25 June, 2009.